 Our board of directors has established an audit committee, a compensation committee, and a nominating and corporate governance committee.
 Each of the audit committee, compensation committee, and nominating and corporate governance committee operates under a charter that satisfies the applicable standards of the SEC and Nasdaq.
 Our board of directors has also established a science and technology committee, an advisory committee of the board of directors which operates under a charter duly adopted by the board of directors.
 Each such committee reviews its respective charter at least annually.
-A current copy of the charter for each of the audit committee, compensation committee, nominating and corporate governance committee and science and technology committee is posted on the corporate governance section of our website, www.investors.cabalettabio.com/corporate-governance/governance-highlights.
-From time to time, our board of directors may establish certain committees for scientific, business or other matters.
+A current copy of the charter for each of the audit committee, compensation committee, nominating and corporate governance and technology committee is posted on the corporate governance section of our website, www.cabalettabio.com/investors/corporate\governance/governan